Angel-Ponce/chess-11/README.md

     download zip at https://github.com/Angel-Ponce/chess-11.git

     Open a terminal and write:
-    npm install (you would be at chess-11 folder)
+    npm install (you should to be at chess-11 folder)

 ## Usage